Keyword Spotting (KWS)

 • NOISE (no keywords spoken, only background noise is present)

-• UNKNOW (a mix of different words than YES and NO)
+• UNKNOWN (a mix of different words than YES and NO)

-Optionally for real-world projects, it is always advised to include different words than keywords, such as “Noise” (or Background) and “Unknow.”
+Optionally for real-world projects, it is always advised to include different words than keywords, such as “Noise” (or Background) and “Unknown.”

 The Machine Learning workflow